renoirb/site/static/talks/Achieve-consistent-deployments-leveraging-packaging/slides.md

 - Had to learn quickly how HTTP caching works

-- Could not trust all metrics, under the "fire"
+- Could not trust all metrics, under the "fire."